-I’m Dr Rachel Evans PhD; a psychologist who specialises in eating disorder recovery.
+I’m Dr Rachel Evans PhD; a chartered psychologist who specialises in eating disorder recovery.
 This career choice was inspired by my own struggle with an eating disorder and experience of recovery.

 I know how it feels when everything you think and do is ruled by thoughts of food and weight, that often feel out of your control.
 I also know how wonderful and joyful life is on the other side of your illness.